reinpmomz/INSPIRE-Mental-Health-Project_Landscape_Analysis/README.md

 After cloning the repository or downloading the ZIP, you also need the data files (**Data used for analysis** and **Meta Data Generated**) in the _INSPIRE-Mental-Health-Project_Landscape_Analysis_ folder.

-Open `Rstudio` then set your working directory to the _Landscape Analysis_ folder.
+Open `Rstudio` then set your working directory to the _INSPIRE-Mental-Health-Project_Landscape_Analysis_ folder.

 - Copy the below code to run all files at once in Rstudio